Frequently asked questions about Microsoft Dynamics 365 Guides

-Is there an out-of-the-box integration with Dynamics 365 for Field Service?
+Is there an out-of-the-box integration with Dynamics 365 Field Service?

 I get an error message when I try to sign in to the PC app or HoloLens app

-The Guides solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
-Every user must also have a license to use the Guides product.
-If your organization is already subscribed to Guides, you or your admin can easily provide access to the apps.
+The Dynamics 365 Guides solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
+Every user must also have a license to use the Dynamics 365 Guides product.
+If your organization is already subscribed to Dynamics 365 Guides, you or your admin can easily provide access to the apps.
 For more information, see the Setup topic.

-The data is stored in the Microsoft Common Data Service (CDS) in the tenant that you have admin privileges to.
+The data is stored in Microsoft Dataverse in the tenant that you have admin privileges to.
 Please sign in to Dynamics 365 using the credentials created during the sign-up process.
 For more information, see the Setup topic.

 What file formats are supported?